McLargo/mkdown-docs/docs/utils/testing.md

   ensuring that data is consistent across all tests.
 - **Parametrized tests**: procedure to run the same test with different inputs.

+## Mutation test

+Mutation testing is a technique to measure the quality of the tests.
+Even if you have a 100% coverage, it doesn't mean that your tests are good enough.
+Mutation testing changes your code in tiny ways called mutations, and then runs your tests to see if they catch the changes.
+If your tests fail, it means they caught the mutation, so mutant is killed.
+If your tests pass, it means they didn't catch the mutation, so mutant survived.
+The goal is to identify weak spots in your code by having a high mutation score.
+The higher the score, the better your tests are at catching bugs.

 ## Integration test

 Integration tests are used to test the interaction between different parts of